 - Evaluating effectiveness and benchmarking against your peers.

 As we’ve helped firms complete this process, we’ve repeatedly seen a variety of benefits.
 First, there’s an increased clarity of purpose.
-With
+With more clarity, better communication can develop, and when everyone’s on the same page, it fosters excitement about the firm’s future.

 A second benefit is better goal achievement.
 When your business is seeing better results, it’s simultaneously becoming more profitable and its value grows.
 Another benefit: it helps develop your team.
 By becoming less dependent on any one employee, the overall skill set of the team becomes better developed.
 Everyone steps up their game, and as a result, your business performs better